Examining One of the Greatest Heresies to Attack the Church

 Acts 2:38 - And Peter said to them, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.

-This notion of “self-finding Jesus” and “disciple making oneself” that would clearly come from this interpretation, has so many flaws it’s almost unbearable.
-It slaps our Lord in the face when we really think about it.
+The notion of “self-finding Jesus” and “disciple-making oneself” that comes from this interpretation has so many flaws it’s almost unbearable.
+It slaps our Lord in the face when you really think about it.
 Because, after all, His closest friends, the disciples, each lost their lives in their quest to spread the gospel.
 The only one not martyred was John, and it wasn’t like they didn’t try.
 He was set in a vat of boiling oil… and survived.

 And then he had prison to look forward to.